sonal43/sonal43/README.md

 ###

-<h4 align="left">I am  a third year Computer Engineering student exploring the realms of programming. <br>Enthusiastic about Python and web development, eager to delve deeper and contribute to open source projects!<br><br>Follow along for my coding journey! 🚀</h4>
+<h4 align="left">I am  a fourth year Computer Engineering student exploring the realms of programming. <br>Enthusiastic about Python and web development, eager to delve deeper and contribute to open source projects!<br><br>Follow along for my coding journey! 🚀</h4>

-###

-<h5 align="left">- 💻 I'm currently a student<br><br>- 📚 I'm currently learning DSA in Python and exploring Android Development in Kotlin</h5>

 ###